Maki (historical political party): History

 The 1961 election campaign was helped by the ruling coalition's involvement in the Lavon Affair, and Maki gained five seats.
 However, during the early 1960s tensions within the party intensified between the largely Jewish faction of Moshe Sneh and Shmuel Mikunis, which considered Israeli national interests and accepted Israel's right to exist, and the mostly Arab faction of Meir Vilner, which accepted the Soviet pro-Arab and anti-Zionist stance without reservation.
 The internal disagreements finally led to a split in 1965, with Sneh's faction retaining the name Maki, while the pro-Palestinian faction (Toubi and Vilner) left to form Rakah ("New Communist List"), which the Soviet Union recognised as the "official" Communist Party.
 It was reported in the Soviet media that the Mikunis–Sneh group had defected to the bourgeois-nationalist camp.

 The 1965 elections were a disaster, with the party winning only one seat, while Rakah won three.
 Maki supported the Six-Day War in 1967, and then went on to repeat its poor performance in the 1969 elections, winning just a single seat.
 The party merged with the Blue-Red Movement in 1973 to form Moked, and subsequently disappeared as an independent party.
 Moked won one seat in the 1973 elections.
 Later it became part of Left Camp of Israel (in 1977), then Ratz (in 1981).

-In the meantime, Rakah had become the leading force in the Hadash alliance, which it joined in 1977.
+In the meantime, Rakah had become the leading force in the Hadash alliance, which it established alongside other leftist organizations in 1977.
 In 1989, several years after Maki's demise, Rakah changed its name to Maki.
 Party leaders asserted at the time that their party, rather than the rival faction that merged among the forces of the Zionist Left, had the better claim upon the historic heritage of what the name stood for in the 1950s and early 1960s.